 As we have seen, poorer communities and communities of color are disproportionately affected by disasters and disease outbreaks.
 That’s due to the fact that when the systems that society has set up to ensure that people are safe and healthy are either non-existent or not strong enough, disasters will cause disproportionate harm to these communities.

-This page provides those resources, and also provides important data to give context around how communities around the country are faring during the pandemic.
+This page provides those resources and important data to give context around how communities around the country are faring during the pandemic.

-This infographic shows a few likely causes of the disparate impact of the COVID-19 pandemic on Black and Latinx communities.
+This infographic illustrates the disparate impact of the COVID-19 pandemic on Black and Latinx communities.
 Black and Latinx people are testing positive and dying at higher rates from coronavirus.
-This pandemic is made worse by existing health and socioeconomic inequities, and in turn, it is worsening those disparities in Black and Latinx communities.
+Existing health and socioeconomic inequities have made the pandemic worse, and in turn, it is worsening those disparities in Black and Latinx communities.